BoYuZhan/softspark-hack-2025-Galactic-Dragon-Engineers/README.md

 A React Native mobile application with FastAPI backend for social meetups, events, health tracking, and friend management.

+##Youtube link:

+##What is the problem

+Tired of constantly being aired when making plans?
+Sick of how long it takes everyone to respond?
+Want to join others in activities but don't know their schedule of the top of your head?
+Then Colourful living has the solution.

+In this day and age, more and more individuals are stuck on their phones, and not living in the moment.
+More young individuals are lonlier than ever:
+- About 1 in 4 Australians will experience loneliness or isolation at some point.
+- Among younger people (18-24) a high percentage report feeling lonely
+- Research shows that over time, the number of close friends Australians report has declined compared to decades past.
+Also, people are less likely to know their neighbours well enough to drop in uninvited

+This idea of lack of social connection has been tackled by Colourful Living with the new application.

 ## Features

 - 🗺️ **Location-based meetups** - Create and join meetups near you